Goodbye Earl (Ted Lasso): Plot

-The incident causes Dani to feel guilt-ridden and lose confidence in his skills, failing to score a single goal during training.
-This scares Ted and Beard (Brendan Hunt), who are convinced that Dani has "yips".
+The incident causes Dani to feel guilt-ridden and lose confidence in his skills, having nightmares and being unable to score a single goal during training.
+This scares Ted and Beard (Brendan Hunt), who are convinced that Dani has the "yips".
 Meanwhile, Roy (Brett Goldstein) has retired and is now coaching his niece's Under 9 Girls Football team.
-Keeley (Juno Temple) tries to convince him in taking a job as a Sky Sports commentator, but Roy flatly refuses to do it.
+Keeley (Juno Temple) tries to convince him to take a job as a Sky Sports commentator, but Roy flatly refuses to do it.
 That night, they go on a double date with Rebecca (Hannah Waddingham) and her new boyfriend, John (Patrick Baladi).
-After the date is over, Roy tells Rebecca that John is just an average and boring person, telling her she deserves a better person.
-By next morning, Rebecca breaks up with John.
+After the date is over, Roy tells Rebecca that John is just an average and boring person and that she deserves someone better.
+The next morning, Rebecca breaks up with John.

-Deciding that they need a psychiatrist for the team, Richmond hires Dr. Sharon Fieldstone (Sarah Niles) to help them.
-She takes the office previously occupied by Higgins (Jeremy Swift), also emphasizing that her stern and disciplined attitude clashes with Ted.
-After talking with Sharon, Dani returns to the field for training, where he scores a goal via a corner kick.
-Questioned by Ted, Dani explains that she helped him understand that besides life and death, "football is football".
-The success of therapy prompts other players to ask Sharon for sessions.
+Deciding that they need a psychologist to help Dani, Richmond hires Dr. Sharon Fieldstone (Sarah Niles).
+She takes the office previously occupied by Higgins (Jeremy Swift), but her direct and disciplined attitude clashes with Ted.
+After talking with Sharon, Dani returns to the field with his customary enthusiasm for training and scores a goal via a corner kick.
+Questioned by Ted, Dani explains that she helped him understand that besides life and death, "football is football too".
+The success of Dani's therapy prompts other players to ask Sharon for sessions.
 That night, Roy joins his yoga group for a watch party of Lust Conquers All (a Love Island-style reality show).
-One of the contestants turns out to be Jamie (Phil Dunster), whom the yoga group likes, much to Roy's chagrin.
+One of the contestants turns out to be Jamie (Phil Dunster), whom the yoga group adores, much to Roy's chagrin.